 any 30-day delinquency by the co-op corporation in payments due under any blanket mortgage for real estate taxes, assessments, and charges imposed by a government entity or public utility, or under any ground lease;

-any lapse, cancellation, or material modification of any insurance or fidelity insurance coverages maintained by the co-op project;
+any lapse or cancellation of any insurance coverages maintained by the co-op project;

 any proposed action that requires the consent of a specified percentage of eligible share loan holders; and